Wayfarers is proud to present:

 Solo Exhibition by Cynthia Reynolds

-Opening Friday, November 10th 7-10pm
+Opening Reception: Friday, September 7th, 7-10pm

 WAYFARERS ACCEPTING STUDIO SPACE APPLICATIONS